andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table illustrates hourly ride frequencies for casual and member users on Saturday, emphasizing significant variations throughout the day.
-+ Casual users peak at **3 PM** with **32,646 rides**, implying a preference for afternoon biking, possibly for recreational purposes.
-Conversely, their lowest ride count is recorded at **4 AM**, totaling **1,028 rides**, indicating a decline in bike usage during the early hours of the morning.
++ Casual users peak at **3 PM (32,646 rides)**, implying a preference for afternoon biking, possibly for recreational purposes.
++ Conversely, their lowest ride count is recorded at **4 AM (1,028 rides)**, indicating a decline in bike usage during the early hours of the morning.
-+ Member users also experience their highest ride count at **12 PM**, totaling **33,936 rides**, reflecting the trend seen among casual users and indicating a preference for midday rides, potentially for leisure or commuting.
-Similarly, their lowest ride count coincides with casual users at **4 AM**, totaling **1,104 rides**, aligning with the observed pattern of reduced bike usage during late-night and early morning hours.
++ Member users also experience their highest ride count at **12 PM (33,936 rides)**, reflecting the trend seen among casual users and indicating a preference for midday rides, potentially for leisure or commuting.
++ Similarly, their lowest ride count coincides with casual users at **4 AM (1,104 rides)**, aligning with the observed pattern of reduced bike usage during late-night and early morning hours.
 + Both casual and member users demonstrate a peak in bike usage during Saturday afternoons, suggesting a mutual preference for this time regardless of user type.
 + Increased bike usage during Saturday afternoons may be influenced by factors such as weekend events and social gatherings.
 + The consistent decline in bike usage during late-night and early-morning hours on Saturdays suggests a widespread trend of increased reliance on alternative transportation options, potentially due to extended social engagements and late-night entertainment activities.